trainman419/namniart.com/_posts/2020-06-01-linux-multicast.markdown

 IPv4 multicast seems like a wonderful idea: you send one packet, your network processes it and sends a copy of it to each host that needs it.
-Over the years, wiser network engineers than myself have learned that multicast on a routed network can be difficult to configured and may not be worthwhile, but multicast has found adoption on local networks as an alternative to broadcast, and can even be relatively efficient if the majority of network switches support IGMP snooping.
+Over the years, wiser network engineers than myself have learned that multicast on a routed network can be difficult to configure and may not be worthwhile, but multicast has found adoption on local networks as an alternative to broadcast, and can be efficient if the majority of network switches support IGMP snooping.
 There are, however, many pitfalls on the path to using multicast on a local network.

 If you want to use multicast on a Linux host with multiple network interface, in addition to the usual pitfalls and traps, there are several well-hidden